Merle Oberon: Alexander Korda and British stardom

+Hollywood and Sam Goldwyn

 Oberon's career benefited from her relationship with, and later marriage to, Korda.
-He sold "shares" of her contract to producer Samuel Goldwyn, who gave her good vehicles in Hollywood.
+He sold "shares" of her contract to producer Samuel Goldwyn and she moved to Hollywood.
 Her "mother" stayed behind in England.
+Oberon's career there began with Folies Bergère de Paris (1935) starring Maurice Chevalier.

-Oberon earned her sole Academy Award for Best Actress nomination for The Dark Angel (1935) produced by Goldwyn.
-Around this time she had a serious romance with David Niven, and according to one biographer even wanted to marry him, but he was not faithful to her.
+Goldwyn put her in The Dark Angel (1935), which earned her a sole Academy Award for Best Actress nomination, then These Three (1936) for William Wyler and Beloved Enemy (1936).
+The latter co-starred David Niven, with whom Oberon had a serious romance.
+According to one biographer, she even wanted to marry him, but he was not faithful to her.